marianaas8/InteractiveInstallation_Fidjam/README.md

 ### **1. Physical Interaction**
 - The installation features **five cubes**, each representing a different aspect of music composition:
-  - **Genre Cube**:
-    One cube is used to select the genre, with three faces corresponding to:
+  - **Genre Cube** - One cube is used to select the genre, with three faces corresponding to:
     - **Pop**
     - **Hip-Hop**
     - **Rock**

      Users can place this cube in any position on the surface to choose the musical style they want to explore.

-  - **Instrument Cubes**:
-    The other four cubes represent the instruments:
+  - **Instrument Cubes** - The other four cubes represent the instruments:
     - **Drums**
     - **Lead**
     - **Vocals (Vox)**
     - **Bass**

     Each instrument cube has three faces, each representing a unique sound sample for that instrument.
 By positioning the cube with the desired face facing up, the corresponding sound sample is activated.

 <img src="https://github.com/user-attachments/assets/75a47c66-4ad6-46d3-bb53-e1b96f5f1825" width="500"/>